Glossary

 • Adjusted Position Movement (adjPMov): A version of Position Movement that adjusts the starting order by removing cars that DNF, so movement reflects on-track passes/strategy rather than places gained from attrition.

-• At Stake (Position at Stake): A finishing-position battle where the gap between two adjacent finishers is within a “competitive” threshold (e.g., 3 seconds), indicating a plausible on-track fight.
+• At Stake: A finishing-position battle where the gap between two adjacent finishers is within a “competitive” threshold (e.g., 3 seconds), indicating a plausible on-track fight.

 • At Stake %: The percentage of finishing positions that are “at stake” (i.e., adjacent finishers are within the competitive gap threshold) across a sample of races.